 – Use, if possible and useful, the IP initiatives launched in the region.

-For example, in Singapore, your will find an initiative to accelerate the process to grant patents in all technology fields (in 6 months), starting from 4 May 2020 (it replaced the previous ones dedicated to FinTech and Artificial Intelligence) It is called SG Patent Fast Track Programme.
+For example, in Singapore, your will find an initiative to accelerate the process to grant patents in all technology fields (in 6 months), and to request acceleration of the related trademark and registered design applications, having started from 1 September 2020 It is called SG IP Fast Track.

 For the ASEAN countries except for Myanmar, the ASEAN Patent Examination Co-operation (ASPEC) programme allows to accelerate the process to grant patent.
 This ASPEC programme is the first regional patent work-sharing programme among nine participating ASEAN Member States (AMS), IP Offices of Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, the Philippines, Singapore, Thailand, and Vietnam.
 The purpose of this programme is to share search and examination results between the participating offices to allow applicants in cooperating countries to obtain corresponding patents faster and more efficiently.
 It operates in English language in all participating AMS IP Offices and it is free-of-charge to the applicant at any cooperating AMS IP Office.
 However local search and examination fees at AMS IP Offices will still apply.
 In August 2019, they launched two pilot programmes: ASPEC Acceleration for Industry 4.0 Infrastructure and Manufacturing (ASPEC AIM) & Patent Cooperation Treaty-ASPEC (PCT-ASPEC)